Inductively coupled plasma: Applications

-Plasma electron temperatures can range between ~6,000 K and ~10,000 K (~6 eV – ~100 eV), and are usually several orders of magnitude greater than the temperature of the neutral species.
-Argon ICP plasma discharge temperatures are typically ~5,500 to 6,500 K and are therefore comparable to that reached at the surface (photosphere) of the sun (~4,500 K to ~6,000 K).
+Plasma electron temperatures can range between ~6,000 K and ~10,000 K and are usually several orders of magnitude greater than the temperature of the neutral species.
+Temperatures of argon ICP plasma discharge are typically ~5,500 to 6,500 K and are therefore comparable to those reached at the surface (photosphere) of the sun (~4,500 K to ~6,000 K).
 ICP discharges are of relatively high electron density, on the order of 1015 cm−3.
-As a result, ICP discharges have wide applications where a high-density plasma (HDP) is needed.
+As a result, ICP discharges have wide applications wherever a high-density plasma (HDP) is needed.